-It has been more than four decades since the murder of Sharon Tate and four others at the Los Angeles home of Tate and her husband, director Roman Polanski.
-The murders led to the arrest and trial of Charles Manson along with his followers, who physically committed the crimes.
+It has been more than five decades since the murder of Sharon Tate and four others at the Los Angeles home of Tate and her husband, director Roman Polanski.
+The murders led to the arrest and trial of Charles Manson along with his followers who physically committed the crimes.

 Polanski and Tate at their wedding in January 1968.
 Tate was eight months pregnant at the time of her death.